ChristianCruz117/Game2338-002/GameTesting/GameReview3.md

 # Final Thoughts
 Ubisoft has yet again introduced me to another Assassin's Creed game that is captivating and amazing to play.
 The visuals are stunning and that is a lot to say about vasts lands of desert.
 This time you were able to use not only eagle vision but hawk vision.
 The introduction to the hawk, Senu, was perfect because roaming around a map for hours repeatedly can be repetitive and sometimes tiresome.
+Now, you can hunt for resources like weapons and clothing a different way instead of constantly pushing eagle vision.
 The game controls are definitely different from the last couple of games which I was somewhat thrown off by.
 The signature hidden blades are not introduced right away either.
 However, you become acustomed to that with the enemies they immediately throw at you and the missions you are able to play.
+Gameplay is also different in some aspects.
+Collecting loot is more immediate which is different from waiting around while holding a button.
+The way the character Bayek climbs was also interesting because it was more fluid.
+For example, when you let the character climb a mountain I did not find the character getting stuck to be pushed in a different direction to climb a certain way.
+Being stealthy is still the somewhat the same like hiding in tall grass and climbing to evade enemies.
+One move I found interesting was that Bayek can now jump off a ledge and shoot someone with his arrow in a slow cinematic way.